Franz von Gernerth: Life

 Gernerth is still known today for his text version of the waltz on the beautiful blue Danube.
-Since Josef Weyl's original verses were strongly related to current events, the work was seldom performed in the choral version.
+Since original verses of Josef Weyl were strongly related to current events, the work was seldom performed in the choral version.
 As a member of the Wiener Männergesang-Verein, to which Johann Strauss (Sohn) had dedicated this work, he wrote a new text in 1889, which now also took into account the title of the waltz and helped the work to a rebirth.
 The first performance with Gernerths words took place on 2 July 1890 during a summer Liedertafel of the association in Dreher Park in Meidling instead.

 In old age he suffered from increasing visual impairment.
 Gernerth married to a sister of the writer Andreas Freiherr von Stifft.
-His grave is located in the Hietzinger cemetery.
+His grave is located in the Hietzing Cemetery.